Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

 \subsection{Real Data Experiment: Topic Modeling}

 {\bf Data.} We use two popular datasets, namely, the NIST Topic Detection and Tracking (TDT2) and the Reuters-21578 corpora, for the evaluation.
-After removing documents with multiple topics, TDT2 contains ${D=8,384}$ single-topic documents with ${N=36,771}$ words as its vocabulary, while Reuters-21578 contains ${D=8,293}$ single-topic document with ${N=18,933}$ words in its vocabulary.
+Following the settings in topic modeling papers, e.g., \cite{cai2010locally,huang2016anchor}, we use single-topic documents so that classic evaluation metrics (e.g., clustering accuracy \cite{cai2010locally,cai2005document}) can be easily used.
+TDT2 contains ${D=8,384}$ single-topic documents with ${N=36,771}$ words as its vocabulary, while Reuters-21578 contains ${D=8,293}$ single-topic document with ${N=18,933}$ words in its vocabulary.
 All stop words are removed before running each trial.

 Note that we follow the formulation in \cite{arora2012practical,fu2018anchor,huang2016anchor} that applies NMF in the correlation domain.
 That is, the word-word correlation (or co-occurrence) data matrix $\X$ has a size of $N\times N$.
 The matrix $\X$ is estimated by the Gram matrix of the word-document term-frequency-inverse-document-frequency (TF-IDF) representation of the data; see more details in \cite{fu2018anchor,huang2016anchor}.
 Following the work in \cite{fu2014self}, a pre-processing step for noise reduction is used in this subsection.
-Specifically, before running the separable NMF algorithms, the principal component analysis (PCA)-based dimensionality reduction (DR) is used to reduce the row dimension of the co-occurrence matrix to $M'=2K$.
-In practice, such DR method can be easily implemented if $K$ is roughly known.
+Specifically, before running the separable NMF algorithms, the principal component analysis (PCA)-based dimensionality reduction (DR) is used to reduce the row dimension of the co-occurrence matrix to $M'=2K$, which serves as an over estimate for $K$.
+In practice, such DR method can be easily implemented with any $M'>K$ if $K$ is roughly known.
+After the DR process, one factor of the dimension-reduced factorization model may not be nonnegative.
+Thus, technically, the model is not ``NMF''.
+Nonetheless, all the SD-MMV methods can still be applied since the nonnegativity of the left factor ($\W$) is never used in attaining ${\cal K}$.

 {\bf Baseline and Algorithm Settings.} We use a number of separable NMF based topic modeling algorithms as our baselines in this experiment.
 In addition to \texttt{SPA} and \texttt{FastGradient}, we also use \texttt{XRAY} \cite{kumar2013fast} and \texttt{FastAnchor} \cite{arora2012practical} that are both greedy algorithms and variants of \texttt{SPA} developed under the context of topic modeling.
 The \texttt{LDA} \cite{blei2003latent} method using Gibbs sampling \cite{blei2012probabilistic} is also employed, as a standard baseline.